jerdog/high-performing-eng-teams-hugorevealjs/content/30-min-old/_index.md

 {.r-stretch}

 {{% note %}}
 So you probably came to your talk with this question: "How do you achieve elite status through a holistic software delivery practice?"
 Or it was for the Holy Grail references.
 Either way, it's a good question.
-Let's jump into the data
+Let's jump into the data.
 {{% /note %}}

 ---